Tushar5112/MS-Engage-2022/README.md

 **Google** uses its own **Page Rank Algorithm**, **Netfix** uses both **Machine Learning and Dividing Data in two types :-** ***Implicit & Explicit***

+# My Experience
+At last, I just want to say that, this one month is the best, in terms of learning new technology, exposure, espically the workshops and the session organised by them were super cool.

+**Thank You!
+Microsoft**